Limits and Deficits of the SDGs - a Critical Perspective

 Unsplash | Nikola Jovanovic

-One thing for sure is that if large companies and world leaders continue to consciously block sustainable environmental protection, comprehensive human rights, the energy transition, and disarmament projects, the implementation of the SDGs will fail.
+One thing for sure is that if large companies and world leaders continue to block sustainable environmental protection, comprehensive human rights, the energy transition, and disarmament projects, the implementation of the SDGs will fail.

 By highlighting the deficits and shortcomings of the SDGs we hope to raise awareness and instigate change.
-Through greater synergy, cooperation, and the sharing of knowledge, our aligned goals of peace and a better world for future generations will become much more achievable.
+Through greater synergy, cooperation, and the sharing of knowledge, our aligned goals of peace and a better world for future generations will become achievable.

 Author: Rachael Mellor licensed under CC BY-ND 4.0 is based on the original German article by Maximilian Stark & Norbert Stute 16.10.23